mifi/lossless-cut/README.md

 # LosslessCut 🎥 [![Travis](https://img.shields.io/travis/mifi/lossless-cut.svg)]()

-Simple, cross platform tool for lossless trimming/cutting of video and audio files.
-Great for rough processing of large video files taken from a video camera, GoPro, drone, etc. It lets you quickly extract the good parts from your videos and discard GBs of data without losing quality.
-It doesn't do any decoding / encoding and is therefore extremely fast.
-This app uses the awesome ffmpeg (included) for doing the grunt work.
+Simple and ultra fast cross platform tool for lossless trimming/cutting of video and audio files.
+Great for saving space by rough cutting your large video files taken from a video camera, GoPro, drone, etc. It lets you quickly extract the good parts from your videos and discard many gigabytes of data without doing a slow re-encode and thereby losing quality.
+It extremely fast because it does an almost direct data copy.
+It uses the awesome ffmpeg (included) for doing the grunt work.

 ![Demo](https://thumbs.gfycat.com/HighAcclaimedAnaconda-size_restricted.gif)